 Figure 5.
-FFT of the output voltage (expressed in V) of a) BC having a length of 22 mm (considering a frequency of 71 Hz), b) BC having a length of 7 mm (considering a frequency of 135 Hz).
-Two other spikes can be seen in the figure, which refers to the powering line contribution (50 Hz and 100 Hz contributions, respectively).
+FFT of the output voltage (expressed in V) of a) BC with a length of 22 mm (frequency of 71 Hz), b) BC with a length of 7 mm (frequency of 135 Hz).
+Two other spikes can be seen in the figure, indicating the powering line contribution (50 Hz and 100 Hz contributions, respectively).

-The investigation described in this section is devoted to studying the behaviour of the BC sensing element in the presence of temperature changes.
-A device having a geometrical characteristic similar to the prototype #1 (see Section 4.1), has been considered to have a significant output voltage.
+The investigation described in this section was devoted to studying the behaviour of the BC sensing element in the presence of temperature changes.
+A device having a geometrical characteristic similar to prototype #1 (see Section 4.1) was considered to have a significant output voltage.